XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/ledger-methods/ledger_entry.md

 Retrieve a `XChainCreateAccountClaimID` object which connects a locking chain and an issuing chain.
 Can be provided as string (object ID of the Bridge) or as an object. _(Added by the in-development Sidechains feature)_ :not_enabled:

-The `XChainCreateAccountClaimID` object is created when the sidechain is first notified (via an attestation) that a transaction occurred in the locking chain, and is removed when a quorum of attestations is reached.
+When a transaction occurs in the locking chain, an attestation notifies the sidechain to create the `XChainCreateAccountClaimID` object.
+And reaching a quorum of attestations removes the object.

 <!-- MULTICODE_BLOCK_START -->